-6.1.
-Laboratory Testing
+6.1 Laboratory testing

 In a controlled laboratory environment, we conducted comprehensive debugging and performance evaluation of the system.
-The test results demonstrate that the probe noise is as low as 1 pT/√Hz, indicating exceptional sensitivity.
+The test results demonstrate that the probe noise is as low as $1 \text{ pT} (\sqrt{\text{Hz}})^{-1}$, indicating exceptional sensitivity.
 The magnetic measurement system consistently collected accurate data and maintained stable operation.
 Under the supervision of the monitoring software, the system demonstrated high efficiency in executing detection tasks.

-6.2.
-Marine Testing Procedure
+6.2 Marine testing procedure

-To further evaluate the performance of the system, a marine experiment was conducted on July 28, 2024.
-During the TS2-38-7 expedition of the Explorer II (from July 20 to July 29, 2024), the HOV magnetometer was utilized in the SY717 dive for comprehensive system functionality verification and magnetic compensation testing.
-The submersible was deployed at 8:30 AM, and the equipment was powered on and checked at 8:51 AM.
-The submersible reached the seabed at approximately 9:18 AM at a depth of around 940 meters.
-At 10:09 AM, the retrieval target was located, and the cable-cutting operation was completed by 10:20 AM.
-Subsequently, a magnetic compensation test was conducted at an altitude of 50 meters above the seabed.
-The submersible jettisoned its ballast at 11:47 AM and surfaced at approximately 12:14 PM.
+To further evaluate the performance of the system, a marine experiment was conducted on 28 July 2024.
+During the TS2-38-7 expedition of the Explorer II (from 20 to 29 July 2024), the HOV magnetometer was utilized in the SY717 dive for comprehensive system functionality verification and magnetic compensation testing.
+The submersible was deployed at 08:30 LT, and the equipment was powered on and checked at 08:51 LT.
+The submersible reached the seabed at approximately 09:18 LT at a depth of around 940 m.
+At 10:09 LT, the retrieval target was located, and the cable-cutting operation was completed by 10:20 LT.
+Subsequently, a magnetic compensation test was conducted at an altitude of 50 m above the seabed.
+The submersible jettisoned its ballast at 11:47 LT and surfaced at approximately 12:14 LT.

 The overall functionality of the equipment was verified to be normal.
 The magnetic data acquisition and the parsing of auxiliary information (including latitude, longitude, attitude, and depth) were confirmed to be accurate.
-Figure 11 presents a photograph of the equipment at a depth of 940 meters.
+Figure 11 presents a photograph of the equipment at a depth of 940 m.
 Figure 12 illustrates the 3D trajectory of the HOV as recorded by the magnetometer.
-The anomalies in the latitude and longitude data were attributed to the real-time positioning information of the HOV not being updated, as confirmed by on-site verification.
+The anomalies in the latitude and longitude data were attributed to the real-time positioning information